Jarrod Croker: 2019

-On 13 February 2019, after being the solo captain for the Raiders for the past 4 years, coach Ricky Stuart appointed hooker Josh Hodgson as co-captain alongside Croker for the season.
-Croker made his return from injury in Round 1 against the Gold Coast Titans, kicking 4 goals in the 21-0 win at Robina Stadium.
+On 13 February 2019, after being the solo captain for the Canberra club for the past four years, coach Ricky Stuart appointed hooker Josh Hodgson as co-captain alongside Croker for the season.
+Croker made his return from injury in round 1 against the Gold Coast Titans, kicking four goals in the 21-0 win at Robina Stadium.

-In Round 17 against St George, Croker became Canberra's all-time leading try scorer with 120 tries surpassing Jason Croker in a 36-14 victory at WIN Stadium.
+In round 17 against St. George, Croker became Canberra's all-time leading try scorer with 120 tries surpassing Jason Croker in a 36-14 victory at WIN Stadium.

-In Round 22 against Melbourne, Croker scored 2 tries as Canberra came from 18-0 down at halftime to win the match 22-18 at AAMI Park.
-It was the first time since 2015 that Melbourne had lost 2 games in a row at their home stadium.
+In round 22 against Melbourne, Croker scored two tries as Canberra came from 18-0 down at halftime to win the match 22-18 at AAMI Park.
+It was the first time since 2015 that Melbourne had lost two games in a row at their home stadium.

 Canberra finished the 2019 regular season in 4th place on the table and qualified for the finals.
 The club would then go on to qualify for their first grand final in 25 years.
 Croker captained Canberra in the 2019 NRL Grand Final as they were defeated 14-8 by the Sydney Roosters at ANZ Stadium.